boylett/mongoose-quick-sample/README.md

 ```

 > [!NOTE]
-> When you run your first `quickSample` on any given schema, mongoose will automatically populate all documents in the collection that do not yet have a `__seed` field.
+> When you run your first `quickSample` on a given schema, mongoose will automatically populate all documents in the collection that do not yet have a `__seed` field.
 >
 > If your collection is particularly large or you'd rather do this yourself, you can set `autoInsert` to false in the plugin options (see below).